MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-cirq-portal.md

 ## Prerequisites

 - An Azure account with an active subscription.
-[Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/offers/ms-azr-0003p/).
-- Create an Azure Quantum workspace, or use an existing workspace if you have one.
+- An Azure Quantum workspace.
 For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

 ## Create a new Notebook in your workspace